TonyJem/PersonalityQuiz/README.md

 ## Description:
 Player is presented with a topic “Which animal are you?” and answer questions that align them to a particular outcome.
-The four possible outcomes are: dog, cat, rabbit, and turtle.
+The four possible outcomes are: dog🐶, cat🐱, rabbit🐰, and turtle🐢.
 There are no correct answers to quiz questions.

 #### This app accomplish three main goals:
   1. Introduce the player to the quiz.